mheap/nexmo-developer/_documentation/en/client-sdk/in-app-messaging/guides/send-receive-text.md

 ## Receive a Text Message

-A `text` conversation event will be received when a member sends a text message to a conversation:
+A `message` conversation event will be received when a member sends a text message to a conversation:

 ```tabbed_content
 source: _tutorials_tabbed_content/client-sdk/guides/messaging/receive-text